 Traumatic or Just Stressful: How to Know When to Pull Your Kid Off the Team

-And we know these stressful challenges, conflicts, and high levels of commitment sports provide can build mental toughness and character.
+And we know these stressful challenges, conflicts, and high commitment levels can build mental toughness and character.
 But how much stress is too much stress?
 And at what point is it unhealthy—even traumatic?
+How do you figure out exactly when to pull your kid off the team?

 Rats and Depression